mofasseldotcom/bootscore-gulp/README.md

     gulp-livereload

 NB: sudo = super user do, permision required.
-You may need to delete README.md file to avoid any issue, if you want to add additional plugin with the repo.
+You may need to delete README.md file to avoid any issue while working with this repo locally, if you want to add additional plugin with the repo.